codecov/opentelem-node/README.md

     - Initial experiments do not indicate a significant hit to performance, likely due to `takeCoverage()` _et al_ being native.
 2. There seems to be no way to avoid the disk-write in a naive way
     - If `NODE_V8_COVERAGE` could be mapped to memory, that could be more performant solution.
 3. Getting the saved filename is a bit error-prone.
-We can't know for sure what the filename will be because it's generated on the fly: https://github.com/nodejs/node/blob/c18ad4b01297548582a04000aae5ba7d862377f5/src/inspector_profiler.cc#L172 So there is the possibility that at some point race conditions may occur, although this is not likely.
+We can't know for sure what the filename will be because it's generated on the fly.
+See: [https://github.com/nodejs/node/.../src/inspector_profiler.cc#L172](https://github.com/nodejs/node/blob/c18ad4b01297548582a04000aae5ba7d862377f5/src/inspector_profiler.cc#L172) So there is the possibility that at some point race conditions may occur, although this is not likely.
 4. There seems to be a bug in node opentelem in that calls `spancontext` as a function, but that is not a function.
 Before fielding this in a production context, opentelemetry-js will need a fix.
-    - example of incorrect use: https://github.com/open-telemetry/opentelemetry-js/blob/610808d3b64b9f660f4dd640ad961b8c9f67be66/packages/opentelemetry-sdk-trace-base/src/export/BatchSpanProcessorBase.ts#L83
+    - example of incorrect use: [https://github.com/open-telemetry/opentelemetry-js/.../src/export/BatchSpanProcessorBase.ts#L83](https://github.com/open-telemetry/opentelemetry-js/blob/610808d3b64b9f660f4dd640ad961b8c9f67be66/packages/opentelemetry-sdk-trace-base/src/export/BatchSpanProcessorBase.ts#L83)

 5. There are some minor concerns with block coverage versus line coverage.
 For example, the output from the profiler is in the format:
 ```